Files with hds extension are commonly found as DRM protected data files created using the Windows Digital Rights Management platform.

 - Others hds file

-Unspecified and all other actions for computer programs working with hds file - Windows Digital Right Management file
+Unspecified and all other actions for computer programs working with hds file - Windows Digital Right Management data

 Click on the software link for more information about Microsoft Windows.
 Microsoft Windows uses hds file type for its internal purposes and/or also by different way than common edit or open file actions (eg. to install/execute/support an application itself, to store application or user data, configure program etc.).